Notice of Pre-AIA or AIA Status

 wherein the 2D scanner (13) has a projection field curvature (inherent that an oscillating 2D scanner would produce a projection field curvature).

-Yasui does not explicitly disclose a radius of the surface curvature is equal to or substantially equal to a radius of the reflector field curvature, the projection field curvature is substantially matched with the surface curvature of the diffuser screen, and the curved body of the diffuser screen overlaps with the projection field curvature.
+Yasui does not explicitly disclose a radius of the surface curvature is equal to or substantially equal to a radius of the reflector field curvature, a projection field curvature that is substantially matched with the surface curvature of the diffuser screen, the pre-scan lens is configured to focus the plurality of pixel light beams onto the diffuser screen, and wherein a focal length of the pre-scan lens is equal to a sum of a first distance between the pre-scan lens and the 2D scanner, along the optical path, and a second distance between the 2D scanner and the diffuser screen, along the optical path.

-With the projection field curvature substantially matched to the reflector field curvature and the curved body of the diffuser screen overlapping the projection field curvature, it would necessarily follow that a radius of the surface curvature is equal to or substantially equal to a radius of the reflector field curvature.
+One would further be motivated to have the projector field curvature be substantially matched with the reflector field curvature for the purpose of having the image be in focus at the eyebox, since it has been held that where the general conditions of a claim are disclosed in the prior art, discovering the optimum or workable ranges involved only routine skill in the art.
+With the projection field curvature substantially matched to the reflector field curvature and the projection field curvature substantially matched to the surface curvature of the diffuser screen, it would necessarily follow that a radius of the surface curvature is equal to or substantially equal to a radius of the reflector field curvature.

 Regarding claim 19, Yasui discloses the HUD system of claim 18, as set forth above.
 Yasui further discloses a light projection distance from the 2D scanner (13) to the curved body remains substantially constant as a scanning position of the 2D scanner (13) changes according to the 2D scanning pattern (2D scanner is only oscillating and no other elements are moving, therefore the distance would remain substantially constant; ¶0040).

 Yasui does not explicitly disclose the light projection distance is substantially equal to the radius of the surface curvature.
 However, it has been held that where the general conditions of a claim are disclosed in the prior art, discovering the optimum or workable ranges involved only routine skill in the art, In re Aller, 105 USPQ 233 (C.C.P.A.
 1955), see MPEP 2144.05.
 In this case, Yasui has a light transmitter, a diffuser screen, a 2D scanner which produces a projection field curvature, a diffuser screen with surface curvature, and a light projection distance from the 2D scanner to the curved body, fulfilling the general conditions of the claim.
-One would be motivated to make the light projection distance substantially equal to the radius of the surface curvature for the purpose of having the image in focus at the eyebox.
+One would be motivated to make the light projection distance substantially equal to the radius of the surface curvature for the purpose of having the image in focus at the eyebox, as evidenced by Page (Figs. 2, 15; abstract, ¶0037, ¶0054).

-Therefore, it would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to make the light projection distance substantially equal to the radius of the surface curvature for the purpose of having the image in focus at the eyebox.
+Therefore, it would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to make the light projection distance substantially equal to the radius of the surface curvature for the purpose of having the image in focus at the eyebox, as evidenced by Page (Figs. 2, 15; abstract, ¶0037, ¶0054).

-Therefore, it would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to have the pre-scan lens focus the plurality of pixel light beams onto the diffuser screen and have the focal length of the pre-scan lens equal to the sum of a first distance between the pre-scan lens and the 2D scanner along the optical path, and a second distance between the 2D scanner and the diffuser screen along the optical path for the purpose of having the image in focus at the eyebox.
+Therefore, it would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to make the focal length of the pre-scan lens substantially equal to half of a radius of the reflector field curvature for the purpose of having the image in focus at the eyebox, as evidenced by Page (Figs. 2, 15; abstract, ¶0037, ¶0054).

 Regarding independent claim 22, Yasui discloses a head-up display (HUD) system, comprising: